Skip to main content

 Metabolic Derangement and Neuroinflammation

-The intersection of and neuroendocrine function is another critical area of consideration.
+The intersection of metabolic health and neuroendocrine function is another critical area of consideration.
 Metabolic syndrome, characterized by insulin resistance, visceral obesity, and dyslipidemia, is a state of chronic, low-grade systemic inflammation.
 Pro-inflammatory cytokines, such as TNF-α and IL-6, produced by adipose tissue, can cross the blood-brain barrier and activate microglia, the resident immune cells of the brain.
 This activation initiates a state of neuroinflammation.

 System-Level Dysregulation And Resulting Clinical Manifestations